Black-hole powered quantum coherent amplifier

 Atoms falling into a black hole (BH) through a cavity are shown to enable coherent amplification of light quanta powered by the BH gravitational vacuum energy.
 This process can harness the BH energy towards useful purposes, such as propelling a spaceship trapped by the BH.
 The process can occur via transient amplification of a signal field by falling atoms that are partly excited by Hawking radiation reflected by an orbiting mirror.
 In the steady-state regime of thermally equilibrated atoms that weakly couple to the field, this amplifier constitutes a BH-powered quantum heat engine.
 The envisaged effects substantiate the thermodynamic approach to BH acceleration radiation.

 \textbf{Introduction:} Imagine a scene that can play out in a science fiction movie (Fig.~\ref{fig:my_label1}): a spaceship is helplessly falling into a black hole (BH) because its fuel supply is dwindling and does not suffice for a breakaway maneuver.
 Luckily, its SOS message has been received by a faraway spaceship, which is equipped with a powerful laser that can transfer coherent energy to its distressed sister ship.
-Unlike heat, coherent energy transfer is associated with \textit{ergotropy} \cite{allahverdyan2004maximal,pusz1978passive,Us_natcom,WOF,Us_pre,francica2017daemonic,2021,singh2021partial,perarnau2015extractable,PhysRevA.104.L030402} that can perform mechanical work~\cite{book1} to propel the ship.
+Unlike heat, coherent energy transfer is associated with \textit{ergotropy} \cite{allahverdyan2004maximal,pusz1978passive,ErgoPRL, Us_natcom,WOF,Us_pre,francica2017daemonic,2021,singh2021partial,perarnau2015extractable,PhysRevA.104.L030402} that can perform mechanical work~\cite{book1} to propel the ship.
 Unfortunately, coherent energy transfer would have poor efficiency due to diffraction and BH gravitational lensing over large distances between the ships.
 Yet a revolutionary technique may still rescue the ill-fated spaceship: the laser signal can be coherently amplified in a novel fashion by atoms in free fall through a cavity.
 Namely, the amplification can only occur through excitation of the free-falling atoms by BH Hawking radiation redirected by an orbiting mirror.
 The envisioned amplification can strongly enhance the coherent power transfer to the falling spaceship, providing it with enough thrust to free itself from the grip of the BH.

 What is the theoretical basis for this fantastic story?
 It is the mind-boggling idea that the Unruh vacuum~\cite{PNAS,PRD1,PRD2,Wald} yields thermal Hawking radiation near the BH horizon, but cannot directly excite atoms falling into the BH, as opposed to a bright star that can directly heat up falling atoms in its vicinity.
 By contrast, near a BH the free-falling atoms feel the heat only if the Hawking radiation is \textit{redirected by a mirror} placed on a stable orbit around the BH (Fig.~\ref{fig:my_label1}).

 Then, counter-intuitively, BH gravity can act on atoms as a heat bath, although the process is purely unitary \cite{PNAS,PRD1,PRD2,Wald,sen2022equivalence,mitra2020binary}.